-Handling Product Incidents

-When a product incident occurs, the division responsible acts swiftly to resolve the problem.
-In case of a severe incident, we report to government agencies in line with legal requirements and disclose the incident information to customers on our website and through other communication channels.
-At the same time, we promptly submit a status report to top management, ensuring fast and appropriate action at all companies across the Group.
+Contents Introduction Management Environr nental Social Governance Assurance Hitachi Sustainability Report 2020 4107 Value Chain Management Handling Product Incidents Structure When a product incident occurs, the division responsible acts swiftly to resolve the problem.
+In case Quality and Reliability Educat Employee Engager of a severe incident occurs, the division responsible acts switty to resolve the problem.
+In case the incident information to customers on our website and through other communication channels.
+At the same time, we promptly submit a status report to top management, ensuring fast and a range of levels from basic to expert.
+Each business unit also conducts sp 'e conduct field-specific technical lectures for engineers engaged in monozukuri craftsmanship at range of levels from basic to expert.
+Each business unit also conducts specialized technical courses regarding manufacturing, quality ssurance, and maintenance at their quality assurance training centers.